Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Josh Callen: Idaho Republican Candidate for House District 25A

 Josh Callen is a Republican challenger running for the Idaho House of Representatives in District 25A in the May 19, 2026 Republican primary.
-Callen, of Twin Falls, is a fourth-generation Idahoan, agricultural market researcher, and small business owner competing in a four-way Republican primary for an open seat in Twin Falls County.
-The seat became available after Rep. Lance Clow resigned and gubernatorial appointee Rep. Don Hall declined to seek election.
-Callen’s three primary opponents are Andrew Messer, Grayson Stone, and Zaine Newberry, as reported by the Idaho Capital Sun.
+Callen, of Twin Falls, is an agricultural market researcher and small business owner competing in a four-way Republican primary for an open seat in Twin Falls County.
+The vacancy traces to longtime Rep. Lance Clow, who resigned at the end of November 2025 after 32 years in elected office, citing health limitations and personal goals.
+Gov. Brad Little appointed Don Hall to fill the term, but Hall later ended his re-election campaign due to health issues, leaving the seat open.
+Callen's primary opponents are Andrew Messer, Twin Falls City Councilman Grayson Stone, and Zaine Newberry.

 Background

 Callen grew up on a custom hay farming operation in southern Idaho.
-After working his way up to baler crew boss, he left the farm to pursue higher education, earning a dual bachelor’s degree in Accounting and Finance from Boise State University in 2015, according to The Hoyt Report’s about page.
-After graduating he worked as an operations analyst on the finance team at Chobani in the Magic Valley before transitioning to agricultural market research.
+After serving an LDS mission in Mexico and working his way up to baler crew boss, he left the farm to attend college, pursuing a dual major in Accounting and Finance at Boise State University and graduating with a bachelor's degree in December 2015.
+He then moved to the Magic Valley and worked as an Operations Analyst on the finance team at Chobani before transitioning to agricultural market research.
 In 2018 he joined The Hoyt Report, a Twin Falls-based publication covering western hay markets, and took over as owner and Market Research Analyst in 2020.
 The Hoyt Report provides hay price tracking, supply and demand analysis, and market briefings to clients including hay growers, dairy operators, and agricultural associations.
-Callen and his wife Lauren have four children and live in Twin Falls.
+Callen and his wife Lauren live in Twin Falls with their children.

 Political Career